grafana/tempo/docs/tempo/website/operations/deployment.md

 - [https://github.com/grafana/tempo/tree/main/example/docker-compose/local](https://github.com/grafana/tempo/tree/main/example/docker-compose/local)
 - [https://github.com/grafana/tempo/tree/main/example/docker-compose/s3](https://github.com/grafana/tempo/tree/main/example/docker-compose/s3)

-## Scalable single binary
+## Scalable monolithic

-A scalable single binary deployment is similar to the single binary mode in that all components are deployed within one binary.
-Horizontal scale out is achieved by instantiating more than one single binary.
-This mode offers some flexibility of scaling without the configuration complexity of the full microservices deployment.
+Scalable monolithic mode is similar to the monolithic mode in that all components are run within one process.
+Horizontal scale out is achieved by instantiating more than one process, with each having `-target` set to `scalable-single-binary`.

+This mode offers some
+flexibility of scaling without the configuration complexity of the full microservices deployment.

 Each of the `queriers` will perform a DNS lookup for the `frontend_address` and connect to the addresses found within the DNS record.

-To enable this mode, `-target=scalable-single-binary` is used.

 Find a docker-compose deployment example at: